All-Ukrainian National Congress: The course of the All-Ukrainian Congress

-The soul of the forum was Mikhail Hrushevsky, who opened the congress.
+The soul of the forum was Mykhailo Hrushevsky, who opened the congress.
 He was unanimously elected honorary chairman of the meeting, he was constantly at the epicenter of discussions.
 The speakers agreed with his position.
-Grushevsky's ideas and theoretical conclusions were transferred to the approved documents.
+Hrushevsky's ideas and theoretical conclusions were transferred to the approved documents.

 The first day (April 6, 1917)

 On the first day of the Congress, April 6, 1917, the following topics were announced and discussed: